isca0/gitlabctl/README.md

 * **Igor Brandao** - *Initial work* - [isca](https://gitlab.com/isca)

 See also the list of [contributors](https://gitlab.com/isca/gitlabctl/project_members) who can be participated in this project.
-_Isca disclaims all copyright interest in the program “gitlabctl” (which render kubernetes templates from environment variables) is written by Igor Brandao_
+_Isca disclaims all copyright interest in the program “gitlabctl” (which is a gitlab CLI tool) is written by Igor Brandao_